VojtechCLV/KafkaTest/README.md

 NOTE: Kafka, Zookeeper, and Schema Registry need to be running (locally or in Docker).
 PostgreSQL should also be running, `backup.sql` contains 10 person entries and 1 authentication user

+NOTE2: 🎉 Docker Compose Available 🎉 docker-compose.yml is now available to set up everything including initial SQL and connection between containers.
+Use `docker compose up -d` to fire up the collection.
+Speaking of collections, postman_collection.json is now also available to be imported into Postman and make usage easier.

 ### Instructions

 With kafka-producer running, messages (JSON containing `String "name"` and `Integer "age"`) can be published via `POST` at